 The DMV Says They’re Not Active

 Another item you should see on any moving website is the company’s DMV number.
 If you don’t see it, don’t hire those Houston movers.
 Even if you do see a DMV number, check to ensure the company is active by plugging in the number at the Texas DMV Truck Stop site.
+The video above shows you how to search for a company in the database.
 If the site says the company is no longer active, don’t hire those movers!

 There’s No Contract

 Finally, a legitimate Houston moving company should present you with a contract to sign before you move.
 This allows you to formally agree on the price, schedule and how to proceed if your Houston movers break or lose your belongings.
 If there’s no contract to sign, you’re not as protected as you should be and it’s best to cancel the move.